- 8 Hour Pre-Assignment Training Course

 - The passing of an examination is required for successful completion of this course.

 For the past 10 years, Taylor J. Herrick has provided excellent attention to detail and has effectively represented the face of the Public Safety Department at Saratoga Hospital.
-He is currently the Public Safety Coordinator for the department.
-Working close with John DiNovo, Director of Public Safety, Taylor has proven to be indispensable in providing safety and security to those who come to Saratoga Hospital.
+Taylor has proven to be indispensable in providing safety and security to those who come to Saratoga Hospital.

 Taylor has brought over 15 years of experience in the field of Public Safety.
 He is a magna cum laude graduate of SUNY Adirondack, holding a degree in Criminal Justice.
 He is currently attending Empire State College where he will earn his degree in Business Administration with a minor in Emergency Management.
 He is currently a NYS Armed Guard, DCJS approved NYS General Topics Instructor, Certified Active Shooter & Workplace Violence Instructor, and NCBRT Instructor in Screening of Persons by Observational Techniques, and holds the following certificates in the field of Public Safety – Healthcare Professional Safety Certificate (IAHSS), Non-Violent Crisis Intervention Certification through CPI, FEMA certificates (ICS-15.b, 18, 33, 100, 106, 139, 200, 230, 235, 240, 241, 244, 394, 546, 700, 702, 800, 836, 906, 907, 914, & 915).
 He also holds several certificates from Homeland Security in Enhanced Bomb Threat Management, Response to Terrorist Bombings, and Indicators of Terrorist Attach Cycle for Emergency Responders.
 We are also lucky to have him on several committees for the hospital, Environmental of Care (EOC), Patient Department Safety Advocates, Emergency Preparedness, & Security Nurses and Physicians (SNAP).